threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/packages.md

 ## Adding new packages
-Adding a package can easily be done either through the 3Bot server directly or using the package manager actor mentioned earlier
+Adding a package could easily be done either through the 3Bot server directly or using the package manager actor mentioned earlier

 ### Add the package to the 3Bot server

-A package can be added directly to the 3Bot server as follows
+A package could be added directly to the 3Bot server as follows
 ```python
 3Bot_server = j.servers.3Bot.get("<instance_name>")
 3Bot_server.packages.add(<path or giturl>)